lemoncodes237/chefs-dream/README.md

 Using a Cooking Station Maker on a chiseled bookshelf will fill it with 6 guide books.
 Use these books to learn how to get every food in the datapack.

 Some cooking stations (cooking pot, fryer, grill) require a heat source below the station.
-A heat source can a fire, campfire, or magma block.
+A heat source can be a fire, campfire, or magma block.

 Currently, the datapack has the following cooking stations: